makrai/notes/jackendoff90-sem-struct.md

   * {The box slid/Bill slid the box} down the stairs
   * external argument: _the_ in the noncausative [but] Agent in the causative
   * solution ...
 Unaccusative Hypothesis (Perlmutter 1978; Burzio 1986)
-    * Agent is coindexed i with subject position and that
+    * Agent is coindexed with subject position
-    * in both causative and non-causative versions the Theme is coindexed j with the object position
+    * in both causative and non-causative versions the Theme is coindexed with the object position
     * Chapter 11 will propose ... a more flexible linking convention